Augmenta-tech/Augmenta-Simulator/README.md

 Work without Augmenta hardware by simulating people moving in space.

-This area size is in pixel, which corresponds to the video output resolution.

 ![Simulator](https://github.com/Theoriz/Augmenta/blob/gh-pages/res/gif/simulator2.gif)

 ## Download

 Windows & Mac OS : https://github.com/Theoriz/Augmenta-Simulator/releases

-## How to use ?

-In UI :

-1 - Set resolution

-2 - Set the point number

-3 - Set the OSC data output
+## Shortcuts

+H : Toggle UI

-## Information
+## Window Size

-To toggle the UI press "h".

-The window is resizeable which means that it can have a different aspect ratio than the area aspect ratio in which Augmenta works.
+The window is resizeable which means that it can have a different aspect ratio than the Augmenta Area aspect ratio.
 This won't change the data output, it is only a visual change.

+## Zeroconf

+For the simulator to create a Zeroconf service on Windows, you need to have Apple Bonjour for Windows installed.

 ## Version

-Unity : 2018.1.8f1
+Unity : 2019.3.5f1

 GenUI : https://github.com/theoriz/genui